Julia Görges: 2009: Consistent top-100 ranking

-In 2009, Görges began to play in WTA Tour events more regularly.
+In 2009, Görges began to play in tour events more regularly.
 It was the first season that she played in the main draw of all four Grand Slam tournaments.
 She began her season at the Brisbane International, where she lost in qualifying to Anna-Lena Grönefeld.

 Görges competed at the Australian Open, the Open GdF Suez, and the Warsaw Open, losing before the third round in each.
 She retired in the first round of the French Open in a match against Iveta Benešová due to heat exhaustion.

 Görges reached the third round of the Birmingham Classic, falling to Urszula Radwańska.
 She went on to play against Jelena Janković in the first round of Wimbledon, losing in straight sets.
 She lost prior to the third round at the Slovenia Open, the İstanbul Cup, and the US Open, where she faced Svetlana Kuznetsova.

 At the Bell Challenge, she managed to reach the semifinals, before losing to Lucie Šafářová.
 She was defeated by Raluca Olaru in the second round of the Linz Open.

-2010: First WTA title
+2010: First WTA Tour title

 Görges started the 2010 season at the Auckland Open, losing in the first round to Yanina Wickmayer.
 She went on to play at the Australian Open, where she beat Tamira Paszek, but then lost to Caroline Wozniacki in the second round.

 Görges reached the quarterfinals of Strasbourg, losing to Maria Sharapova.
 Following a second round loss at the French Open and a first round loss at Wimbledon, she reached the semifinals of Palermo, losing to Flavia Pennetta.

 At the Gastein Ladies, Görges won her first career WTA singles title by defeating Timea Bacsinszky in the final in straight sets.
 She made her top-50 debut in the rankings afterward.
 At the Danish Open, she reached the quarterfinals, but was unable to take advantage of a 5–3 third-set lead over the top seed Wozniacki, eventually falling in a tiebreak.

 Görges defeated Romina Oprandi in the first round of the US Open, before falling to the 15th seed Wickmayer in the second round.
 At the Japan Open, she scored her first win over a former No. 1 player by defeating Dinara Safina in the first round.
 In the second, she defeated the fourth seed Samantha Stosur for her first win over a current top-10 player, before losing to CoCo Vandeweghe in the quarterfinals.

 At Linz, she reached the quarterfinals, but fell to the eventual champion Ana Ivanovic.
 In her final tournament of the season, the Luxembourg Open, she won a quarterfinal rematch with Ivanovic, defeating her in straight sets.
 She eventually reached her second WTA career final, losing to Roberta Vinci.